Pilonidal Disease: Using Laser Hair Removal to Prevent a Chronic Skin Infection

 To get more proof that laser hair removal is a better option than shaving or frequent surgical procedures, researchers are looking for 270 volunteers to help compare laser hair removal to traditional treatment for reducing pilonidal disease recurrence.

-Katherine Deans, MD graduated from Dartmouth Medical School and completed a surgery residency and research fellowship at Massachusetts General Hospital and the National Institutes of Health.
-She is board certified by the American Board of Surgery in Surgery, Surgical Critical Care, and Pediatric Surgery.
-She is a member of the American College of Surgeons, Society of Critical Care Medicine, and the American Pediatric Surgical Association.
+Katherine Deans, MD is board certified by the American Board of Surgery in Surgery, Surgical Critical Care and Pediatric Surgery.
+She is a member of the American College of Surgeons, Society of Critical Care Medicine and the American Pediatric Surgical Association.

 Peter Minneci, MD